op-developer/Identity-Service-Broker-API/README.md

 ISB publishes one type of public key in it's JWKS endpoint:
 - key for verifying the signed identity token

 The ISB's JWKS endpoint is publicly available.
 Note that around the time of key rotation there are multiple sig-keys (both old and new) published at the same time.
+Content-Type of the HTTP response is `application/jwk-set+jwt`.

 For example in Sandbox: `GET https://isb-test.op.fi/jwks/broker-signed`.